OsmanKandemir/indicator-intelligence/README.md

 ## License

 Copyright (c) 2023 Osman Kandemir \
-Licensed under the MIT License.
+Licensed under the GPL-3.0 License.

 ## Donations
 If you like Indicator-Intelligence and would like to show support, you can Buy A Coffee for the developer using the button below